 Most of us simply toss empty plastic bottles away without a second thought.
-However, learning to melt and mold them is an inexpensive hobby that will let you explore your creative side while also giving those bottles a brand new existence.
+However, learning to melt them with a toaster oven and mold them is an inexpensive hobby that will let you explore your creative side while also giving those bottles a brand new existence.
 You can make a myriad of different things, from jewelry to figurines to holiday decorations, and are limited only by what your mind can conceive.

-Take the toaster oven outside and heat to 250 degrees Fahrenheit.
-Melt plastic outside in order to avoid overexposure to harmful fumes.
+1. Take the toaster oven outside and heat to 250 degrees Fahrenheit.
+Melt plastic outside in order to avoid exposing yourself to harmful fumes.

 Wear protective clothing when handling melted plastic.
 Hot plastic can burn skin if improperly handled.